WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 .. important::
     The coupling is performed by creating a dynamic constraint between both bodies.
     This can sometimes cause problems where the solver has trouble converging resulting in the robot and the tool moving apart.
-    This happens espescially if the tool is pressing against another object.
+    This happens especially if the tool is pressing against another object.
     To prevent this from happening, the pybullet simulations number of solver iterations can be increased using the 'p.setPhysicsEngineParameter(numSolverIterations=5000)' function.
     In practice values above 5000 seem to result in satisfactory behavior.